-Last Monday fortg-seven of the Lecompton pri-

-soners were escorted by a company of United States infantry to Tecumseh, in "Shawnee County," and confined in the basement story of a new brick building, but recently erected by the Government for a courthouse and prison.
-These men were put into three rooms 12 by 14 feet square, with an iron grating over the windows, made of iron bars one inch in diameter, forming a net work; each bar crossing the other at distances making squares of one and a half inches, the ends deeply set in the oaken framework of the window, surrounded with nails to prevent cutting them out.
+Last Monday fortg-seven of the Lecompton prisoners were escorted by a company of United States infantry to Tecumseb, in "Shawnee County," and confined in the basement story of a new brick building, but recently crected by the Government for a courthouse and prison.
+These men were put into three rooms 12 by 14 feet square, with an iron grating over the windows, made of iron bars one inch in diameter, forming a net work ; each bar crossing the other at distances making squares of one and a half inches, the ends deeply set in the oaken framework of the window, surrounded with nails to prevent cutting them out.
 The walls of the prison were one and a half feet thick, four courses of brick, made perfectly solid.
 A guard was stationed in and about the building, and a rigid discipline introduced to prevent escape.
 A stove, table, a few barrels composed the furniture, and a bayonet was used in each of the rooms for a candle-stick.

-A CHANGE OF VENUE-ESCAPE OF PRISONERS.
+A CHANGE OF VENUE-DSCAPH OF PRISONDES.

-Judicial District.
+The counsel for these men had obtained a change of venue from Judge LECOMPTE's to Judge CATO's Couct, and they were removed from the First to the Second Judicial District.
 Their trial was to commence tomorrow.
-All of the last week has been used in packand they were removed from the First to the Second ing jurors, and other preliminaries necessary in a onesided Court.
+All of the last week has been used in packing jurors, and other preliminaries necessary in a onesided Court.

 All of this time the prisoners were not idle; they had concluded on leaving, and an understanding of the ways and means existed among them.
 They all began to sing.
 The work of making holes through the walls then began, and, if the singing stopped in either of the rooms, it was the signal for the workmen to do likewise, and wait until the singing again commenced.
-The tools used in removing the bricks and mortar were the bayonets left for candlesticks, In the morning the bricks and mortar were replaced, and a coat hung carelessly over the place.
-All but the outside course of bricks were loosened, and a favoracourse of bricks commenced, and a hole was soon made.
-The workman put his head out of the aperble oportunity waited for.
-Last night, about 10 o'clock, the work upon the last ture; the night was dark; he could hear the measured tread of the sentinel as he paced up and down his beat, about thirty feet from the building.
-While the man was reconnoitering, another of the prisoners stood behind him, holding a blanket to prevent outsiders from catching a strey may of light through the wall.
-The singing stopped, and out sprang the two leaders, closely followed by the others; and in this way thirty-one made their escape, unobserved by the HO POR NICARAGUA.
-Several of the Pro-Slavery men in this town are beginning to despair of making Kansas a Slave State, They say that too many Abolitionists have already settled here, and slave property can never be safe while they remain, and there is no use to attempt to drive them out, for they are so determined on making Kansas a Free State they are sure to return.
+The tools used in removing the bricks and mortar were the bayonets left for candlesticks, In the morning the blicks and mortar were replaced, and a coat hung carelessly over the place.
+All but the outside course of bricks were loosened, and a favorable oportunity waited for.

+Last night, about 10 o'clock, the work upon the last course of bricks commenced, and a hole was soon made.
+The workman put his head out of the aperture; the night was dark ; he could hear the measured tread of the sentinel as he paced up and down his beat, about thirty feet from the building.
+While the man was reconnoitering, another of the prisoners stood behind him, holding a blanket to prevent outsiders from catching a strey my of light through the wall.
+The singing stopped, and out sprang the two lenders, closely followed by the others; and in this way thirty-one made their escape, unobserved by the guard.